bobebend/Cardiovascular_diseases_risk_prediction/README.md

 Alternative Hypothesis (Ha): There is a significant association between the category (alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption) and the presence of Heart Disease.

 ## Testing the Hypothesis
 I used the Mann-Whitney U test to check my hypotesis.
 I checked heart disease yes and no against each of the four columns: alcohol consumption, fruit consumption, green vegetable consumption, fried potato consumption.
 For the test I used an alpha of 0.05.
-The results are listed below and are statistically significant with very small P_Values.
+The results are listed below and show a statistically significant difference between the consumption categories and individuals with and without heart disease.
+The extemely small P Values indicates strong evidence against the null hypothesis.

                        Category Heart_Disease  Mann_Whitney_U       P_Value
 0           Alcohol_Consumption           Yes    3.006144e+09  0.000000e+00